opentable/uk-tech-blog/source/_posts/circuit-breakers-and-application-resilience.md

 These are by no means a definitive list of Application Resilience measures but are a good starting point.

-Again, the documentation on the Polly Web site describe these in detail so I won't repeat it here other than to say these Application Resilience methods are something that you might want to consider using alongside Circuit Breaker policies.
+Again, the documentation on the Polly website describe these in detail so I won't repeat it here other than to say these Application Resilience methods are something that you might want to consider using alongside Circuit Breaker policies.
 We use Retry inside of a Circuit Breaker (using the Policy Wrap) to overcome transient faults.
-We also apply the Timeout policy force calls around 3rd party client libraries that do not handle the external services they connect to not being available.
-We use this during application start-up so that start-up fails instead of never completing.
+We apply a Timeout policy when calling some 3rd party client libraries that have no built-in timeout mechanism.
+For instance, a version of RabbitMQ for .NET will block our application start-up if the configured RabbitMQ instance is not running on the target host.
+A forced timeout ensures that our application fails and informs us of why.

 ## Other Libraries
 Polly is a great library for .NET developers and there are similar libraries are available in other languages.
 Hysterix (https://github.com/Netflix/Hystrix) is one such tool that you may have already heard of as it was developed by Netflix and is written for Java applications.
 There is a version of Polly in Javascript called PollyJs (https://github.com/mauricedb/polly-js) that provides retry and there are of course packages that implement Circuit Breakers in Javascript as well.